faisal004/faisal004/README.md

 - 👋 Hi, I’m @faisal004
 - 👀 I’m interested in Blockchain and Web3
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity And NextJS

 - 📫 How to reach me twitter =@faisalh004
--    faisalhusain1320@gmail.com

 <!---
 faisal004/faisal004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.